oxo-real/hajime/README.md

 It also installs a variety of tools, among others for: video, text, file management, network management, internet, system monitoring, virtual environments.

 ### 5  dtcf
-'dtcf' installs the dotfile configuration, which contains settings for the apps and window manager to run smoothly.
+'dtcf' installs the dotfile configuration, which contains settings for the apps and compositor (window manager) to run smoothly.

 # requirements